This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • For weld wire fencing, 14 gauge provides a balance between strength and price – at least for less powerful breeds.
 16 gauge is too weak, while the cost of 12 gauge means a chain link fence is a better option.

 • Stronger chain link fencing also has various gauge options, with most being suitable for larger breeds.
-It’s not the most attractive type of fence, but is strong, affordable and durable.
+It’s not the most attractive type of fence, but it is strong, affordable, and durable.

 • Wrought iron fences are very strong, but are expensive and difficult to install.
 They may also have gaps between bars that a dog can put his head through.